Chart Color Schemes

 Infrastructure

-Nollamara has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Nollamara has moderate levels of nearby infrastructure activity, ranking in the 49thth percentile nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 15 projects likely to impact the area.
-Notable ones include Westminster Estate by Cedar Woods, Mosaic Balcatta Estate, Amelia Heights Estate developed by DevelopmentWA and Satterley, and improvements at Westminster Local Centre.
-The following list details those most relevant.
+Local infrastructure changes significantly influence an area's performance.
+AreaSearch has identified 15 projects expected to impact the area.
+Notable projects include Westminster Estate by Cedar Woods, Mosaic Balcatta Estate, Amelia Heights Estate developed jointly by DevelopmentWA and Satterley, and improvements to the Westminster Local Centre.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.